 SSL Certificate and ServBay CA Troubleshooting

-This document provides solutions to common issues and troubleshooting steps regarding SSL certificates and the ServBay CA in the ServBay local development environment.
+This document provides solutions for common SSL certificate and ServBay CA issues encountered in the ServBay local development environment.

-Why does my browser say the SSL certificate is not trusted?
+Why does my browser say the SSL certificate is untrusted?

-When you try to access a local website hosted by ServBay in your browser and see warnings like those below, it usually means there’s an issue with your SSL certificate configuration:
+When you try to access a local website hosted by ServBay in your browser, if you see warnings such as the following, it usually indicates a problem with the SSL certificate configuration:

 - Chrome / Edge: